 Concerning the storage of imaging data, both the G1X Mark II and the V-LUX 2 write their files to SDXC cards.
 The G1X Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the V-LUX 2 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Leica V-LUX 2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |8.||Canon G1 X||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the G1X Mark II offers wifi support, while the V-LUX 2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the V-LUX 2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V-LUX 2 was succeeded by the Leica V-LUX 3.
+Both the G1X Mark II and the V-LUX 2 have been discontinued, but can regularly be found used on eBay.
+The V-LUX 2 was replaced by the Leica V-LUX 3, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Leica V-LUX 2 or vice versa?
 The listing below highlights the relative strengths of the two models.